 A researcher wants to change the code used for a calculation, but isn’t sure how extensively it is used and what side effects the change will introduce into the code base.
 Is it safe to do this?

 A research lab obtains a better source data that should be used for all future analysis, but wants to make sure the old data remains available to ensure research results remain repeatable.
 Can researchers archive a particular data file along with a previous version of the code?

 A lab publishes code through an open source license, and researchers from other organizations propose changes.
 How can the lab test and validate these contributions prior to integrating them into the code base?

 Git and Github provide tools to archive, version, and collaborate on code, data files, and other documents.
-Combined with tools like Jupyter notebooks, Github can also provide a way to publish lab notebooks that merge code, formatted text with markup, mathematical notation, graphs, charts, and other visual material on the web.
+Combined with tools like Jupyter notebooks, Github also provides a way to publish lab notebooks that merge code, formatted text with markup, mathematical notation, graphs, charts, and other material on the web.

 The UCSF Library is currently looking for ways to assist researchers and other staff to better manage code and other digital artifacts relating to research.
 Starting 2018, the Library will host a quarterly “Intro To Github” workshop, with our next upcoming session on Feb 20.
 For a class description and to register:

 We’re also working on a pilot project with NCBI to investigate ways to archive and cite code, establish automated integration and unit testing, establish and document consistent build processes, and collaborate with other labs and research institutions.

 If you’re interested in learning more, please contact the at the UCSF Library or consider signing up for a workshop, office hour, or programming and pizza event.
 To find out about upcoming classes, sign up for the or follow us .